digitranslab/fwego/docs/installation/install-behind-apache.md

 to get familiar with Apache.

-Additionally, we assume you are using a debian based operating system and have already successfully deployed Baserow.
+Additionally, we assume you are using a debian based operating system and have already successfully deployed Fwego.
 If you are using a different setup the general steps and Apache config should still be a useful starting point for you, but you might have to run different commands.